-I’ve been living in Dumaguete for a month now and it’s going pretty good.
+My life in Dumaguete has been going pretty good so far.
+It’s been just over a month.
 I’ve settled into “work mode” and haven’t explored anywhere out of the city limits yet, but I’ll get to it after finished the project I’m on.
 Hopefully before the end of next month.

 Life in Dumaguete

 Well I’m basically just living.
 Working, cooking, reading, watching TV, and Anna (from Baybay) is here keeping me company.